rackerlabs/rackspace-how-to/content/cloud-backup/cloud-backup-agent-logging-basics.md

 ### Disable logging

-To disable logging, remove the `appender-ref` tag from the **log4cxx.xml** file. be aware that the API will eventually override any local settings you make.
+To disable logging, remove the `appender-ref` tag from the **log4cxx.xml** file.
+Be aware that the API eventually overrides any local settings you make.
 The most reliable place to turn down logging is on the Details page for the agent in the Cloud Control Panel.